Deb Breton mixed media artist

 In 2010, Breton stepped away from woodturning so that she could care for her mom who was living with her under hospice care.
-Since it was no longer practical for her to be in the wood shop, she set up an easel in the room next to her mom’s room and began painting again.
-She soon found painting was not only a quiet comfort, but also an explosive release; a kind of therapy that allowed her to say what she felt with a medium that was wholly expressive.
+Since it wasn’t practical for her to be in the wood shop, she set up an easel in the room next to her mom’s room and began painting again.
+She soon found painting was not only a quiet comfort but also an explosive release; a kind of therapy that allowed her to say what she felt with a medium that was wholly expressive.
 She credits watching the journey of her mom’s end of life, for leading her in a new direction in her own life.

 And finally – full circle

 These days Breton devotes all her time to fine art.
 In a sense, she has come full circle.
 She’s no longer in the noisy woodshop with sharp tools.
 Nowadays, you’ll find her sketching, painting, and dancing in her art studio.
 Deb creates organic abstracts filled with color and life.
 Currently, she is working on her “Famous People” & “Strong Women” series’ which has a pop-art / urban feel to them.
 Breton often combines words, lyrics, and poems – together with color, to express themes more succinctly.
 In her uplifting abstract work she uses layers of expressive colors to explore the depth of human emotion.
 Her zest for life is evident in her work and her passion for creating finds her painting in the studio nearly every single day!